Rianto-RNT/rnt-react-development/README.md

   - Converting Class Component with useState
     - Refactor code in sign-in component using useState
     - Refactor code in sign-up component using useState
+  - UseEffect in RNT Cloth
+    - Refactor code in app.js
+    - Refactor code in Shop page

 ## TODO to fix